jakkritpromma/QRPhotoTaker/README.md

 # qrphototaker

-A Flutter project for taking photos and reading QR codes with the Bloc statement management
+A Flutter project for taking photos, reading QR codes and sharing the QR codes with the Bloc statement management